Skye and Wester Ross attacks

-The Skye and Wester Ross attacks were a group of shootings and a stabbing which occurred on 10 August 2022 on the Isle of Skye and in Lochalsh (Skye and Lochalsh).
+The Skye and Wester Ross attacks were a series of shootings and a stabbing which occurred on 10 August 2022 on the Isle of Skye and in Lochalsh (Skye and Lochalsh).
 The attacks resulted in one person being killed and three injured.

 Attacks

 Tarskavaig

 At 9:02 a.m.
 BST, police were initially called to a property in Tarskavaig, Skye, after a report of a 32-year-old woman sustaining critical injuries after being stabbed.
 She was airlifted to Queen Elizabeth University Hospital in Glasgow.

 Teangue

 At about 9:30 a.m., officers were called to an incident in Teangue, Skye, 8 mi away from Tarskavaig.
 The police said a firearm had been discharged and a man, aged 47, had died at the scene.

 Dornie

 At around 10 a.m., they were called to an incident in Dornie, Lochalsh, about 26 mi away from Teangue, where a gun had also been fired.
 A man and woman, both aged 63, were injured and taken to Raigmore Hospital in Inverness and Broadford Hospital in Skye respectively.

-Police said that the incidents were linked and that a 39-year-old man had been arrested, with a taser being discharged during the arrest.
+Police said that the incidents were linked and that a 39-year-old man (later named as Finlay MacDonald) had been arrested, with a taser being discharged during the arrest.
 He was also taken to Raigmore Hospital.
 Multiple ambulances, air ambulances, an Emergency Medical Retrieval Service and a special operations response team were involved.